 What is a synapse?
 What is a sensory neuron?

-You should appreciate that the nervous system and hormones enable us to respond to external changes.
+The nervous system and hormones enable us to respond to external changes

 The nervous system and hormones also help us to control